 He has done excellent work with Shimlas in the Varsity Cup and clearly has the inside track to take over from Drotské.

 The Sharks have lost six of their 10 games and will view this weekend’s bye like a holiday at Sun City.
+Statistics show that no one has ever reached the play-offs with six defeats since the competition was expanded to 15 teams.
+To make matters worse, their next four matches will be in the Antipodes.

 Were it not for the fact that three of their senior players will return from lengthy bans during the course of the tour, it would be time for the Sharks’ coaching department to experiment.
 Instead, they will be looking to build some form of team spirit away from the prying eyes of an expectant South African public.